lsp-plugins/lsp-tk-lib/README.md

   * Menu - popup menu.
 * Widget containers:
   * Align - widget alignment among the surrounding container.
-  * Box - container for packaging widgets in a single horizontal row or vertical column.
+  * Box - container for packaging widgets into a single horizontal row or vertical column.
   * Grid - container for packaging widgets into table.
   * Group - container for surrounding widgets into a distinguishable group.
   * MultiLabel - widget that allows to implement overlay of multiple labels on the same area.